zdharma-continuum/zinit/docs/zsh-plugin-standard.md

 add-zsh-hook [ -L | -dD ] [ -Uzk ] hook function
 ```

-The function installs a `function` as one of the supported zsh `hook` entries.
+The command installs a `function` as one of the supported zsh `hook` entries.
 which are one of: `chpwd`, `periodic`, `precmd`, `preexec`, `zshaddhistory`,
 `zshexit`, `zsh_directory_name`.
 For their meaning refer to the
 [**Zsh